iamjaredwalters/blog/content/blog/the-terminal/index.md

 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for managing zsh configuration

 ## Nerd Font
 Nerd Fonts are fonts with icons included.
-Install Hasklig from [Nerdfonts](http://nerdfonts.com/) and tell Hyper about it
+Install Hasklig from [Nerdfonts](http://nerdfonts.com/) and configure `.hyper.js` to use it:

+> Heads up, the font name is called _Hasklig_ on Nerdfonts but installs as _Hasklug NF_ locally

 ```js
 // ~/.hyper.js
 module.exports = {